 Huntsman Cancer Institute has invested in advanced practice clinicians, knowing that this group of talented medical professionals is a critical link in the cancer care continuum.

 Rebecca Ward went to the dentist for a routine check-up and ended up with a startling diagnosis: oral cancer.
 After that initial shock, Rebecca went through cancer treatment and became an advocate for oral cancer awareness.

 Through community partnerships, Huntsman Cancer Institute is reaching adolescent and young adult populations where they are—in schools, neighborhoods, and communities—with an educational plan for a lifetime of healthy living.

 Huntsman Cancer Institute began in 1995 with an empty lot and a dream full of promise.
-Twenty-two years later, HCI is opening a major expansion that will double its research capacity.
+Twenty-two years later, HCI opened a major expansion that doubled its research capacity.

 At Huntsman Cancer Institute, our donors are inspired to give, and we are inspired by our donors.
 Their giving will seed the next new breakthroughs in cancer research, leading to life-saving treatments and, ultimately, eradicating cancer altogether.